Domroon/wordclock-server/README.md

 - Build and pull the docker-image with the VS-Code Docker extension
 - It could be necessary to start vs-code as root

+## Build Docker Image

+Do that in the folders where the Dockerfiles are

+    docker build -t flask-server:latest .
+    docker build -t fileserver:latest .

+## Run Docker Container locally

+    docker run -d flask-server
+    docker run -d -p 8080:80 fileserver

 ## ToDo

 ### v0.2.0